ypriverol/github-paper/document/manuscript.md

 Git.
 Every change, from fixing a typo to a complete redesign of the software is controlled by versions, so called revisions.
-While beginners may consider the learning curve of Git steep, many detailed tutorials exist.
+While beginners may consider the learning curve of Git steep, many detailed tutorials exist (ref for example).
 A revision can be considered as a "snapshot" (version) of a file system.
 Git is remarkably effective in archiving the complete history of a project (all revisions) by, amongst other things, storing only the differences between them.
 To create a new